 This page contains affiliate links.
 Learn more.

 Still few years back Angel’s Haven guest house in Anjuna, which is colloquially known as “Aunties place” was really a gem, but in three years the prices have doubled and I did not afford it anymore(2014-2015).
 It used to be the best one in North Anjuna when thinking of where to stay in Goa on budget and going through naturopathic treatments in Goa.
 Rooms in the main building differ from typical Goan jail type of rooms having traditional arc windows and high ceilings with long curtains.
 The newer building unfortunately features the more common jail type of design that is a norm for budget rooms in Goa, but are still neat and well equipped around the small garden.
 Now even monthly deals for 12000 INR paid in advance are not possible.
 Current rate was 800INR per night for even long stayers.
-I think some prices are getting way over the top in Anjuna which has contributed to the decline in tourism in last years, but bargaining with long staying bait may give you reasonable price elsewhere, but it has become more and more difficult.
+I think some prices are getting way over the top in Anjuna which has contributed to the decline in tourism over the last years, but bargaining with long staying bait may give you reasonable price elsewhere, but it has become more and more difficult.